SimonRafferty/Land-Rover-Td5-Arduino-Diagnostics/README.md

 ---

-*This project builds upon the excellent work of the Land Rover community, particularly the reverse engineering efforts documented in the referenced GitHub projects and forum discussions.*
+**Acknowledgments**: This project builds upon community reverse-engineering efforts documented in various GitHub projects and forum discussions.
+All findings are subject to verification.

+**Project Status**: Testing ongoing - Use at your own risk